Home | email

 Teaching Philosophy

-The middle school or intermediate years are a time to shore up any weaknesses from the first years of learning, and begin to build some serious skills in preparation for high school challenges.
-It is the time to more thoroughly understand concepts such as 6/8 time, syncopation, key signatures, and other aspects of music reading.
+Middle school years can be a time to more thoroughly understand concepts such as 6/8 time, syncopation, key signatures, and other aspects of music reading.
 It is a time when a kid begins to transition from a child's to an adult's physique and this brings opportunities for developing range and a stronger, clearer sound.

 Once a strong foundation has been set, a student can begin to climb confidently, layering skill upon skill, and begin to progress towards truly towering levels of ability.
 As skills are learned, students experience the excitement of being able to play music of their choice, including selections that would have previously been too difficult or complex for them.